cfkubo/mcp-server-rabbitmq/src/rabbitmq/doc/rabbitmq_performance_optimization_best_practice.md

-# Best practices for performance optimization and efficiency in Amazon MQ for RabbitMQ - Amazon MQ
+# Best practices for performance optimization and efficiency in RabbitMQ for RabbitMQ - RabbitMQ

 ## Step 1: Keep message sizes under 1 MB